Zduńska Wola: Industrial development

 The end of the 19th century was a period of dynamic development, which eventually transformed the rural town into a small industrial centre.
 In 1909 the population was already 22,504 people.
 Over 50 new industrial enterprises or textile corporations were set up, which employed 5,200 workers.
-Zduńska Wola gained the nickname "City of Weavers" and from the 1,360 buildings now standing, approximately 600 were made of brick.
+Zduńska Wola gained the nickname "City of Weavers" and out of the 1,360 buildings now standing, approximately 600 were made of brick.
 In 1892 the first steam brewery was constructed, which contributed to the town's importance in the region.
 Under the patronage of the Złotnicki family and local business owners, Zduńska Wola was completely remodelled and urbanized; new housing estates were built for the workers and the first city park was opened during this period.

 In 1903 the region was connected with Kalisz and Łódź by rail.
 In 1902 Zenon Anstadt, a member of a wealthy family of brewers from Łódź, was responsible for the continuous development of the town's infrastructure.
 Shortly before the outbreak of World War I in 1914, the population of the city was 28,437 people.
 Under the Imperial German occupation during World War I, the town's population fell to just 12,000 in 1918.

 After Poland regained independence in 1918, the city with its industries was rebuilt from the devastation of war.
 Alongside the former textile industry, new metallurgical enterprises, power plants, public schools, gymnasiums, city hospital and a fire station were established.
 In 1930 Zduńska Wola became an important transport hub, when it was connected by rail with the Polish port of Gdynia on the Baltic Sea.
 By 1939 Zduńska Wola was the largest city in the western part of Łódź Voivodeship (province).